High angle shot of a group of unidentifiable businesspeople forming a circle with their hands

 Testing the feasibility of the introduction of a climate change digital monitoring solution

-A digital solution for monitoring of climate change in communities will be co-designed by project partners and the members of the local Climate Resilience Missions in Dornbirn (AT), Košice (SK) and Pforzheim (DE).
-The use of the tool will be tested in the latter 3 cities, not only from a technical point of view, but also in terms of legal and administrative issues, as well as data availability and connection.
+A digital solution for monitoring of climate change in communities was be co-designed by project partners and the members of the local Climate Resilience Missions in Dornbirn (AT), Košice (SK) and Pforzheim (DE).
+The use of the tool was be tested in the latter 3 cities, not only from a technical point of view, but also in terms of legal and administrative issues, as well as data availability and connection.

 Type of output: Solutions